faebryk/faebryk/.github/pull_request_template.md

 Please read and execute the following:

-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the [coding guidelines](/faebryk/faebryk/blob/main/docs/CODING_GUIDELINES.md) of this project
+- [ ] My PR title is following the [contribution guidelines](/faebryk/faebryk/blob/main/docs/CONTRIBUTING.md)
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation (if applicable)